How Dogs See the World: Some Facts About the Canine Cosmos

 The more we learn about how dogs sense the world, the more we can do to give them — and us — the best lives possible.
 People who choose to share their homes and their hearts with dogs, along with those who try to train/teach dogs to interact with other dogs and to live in a human-oriented world, will benefit from becoming dog literate.
 It's not asking too much for them to become fluent in "dog"; it's a lot of fun to do, it's a good way to develop strong and long-lasting bonds, and it's a win-win for all.

-Some of the above is excerpted from Unleashing Your Dog: A Field Guide to Giving Your Canine Companion the Best Life Possible.
+Some of this text is excerpted from Unleashing Your Dog: A Field Guide to Giving Your Canine Companion the Best Life Possible.
 I thank Jessica Pierce for her collaboration on this and other projects.

 Neither Psychology Today nor I are responsible for advertisements that appear embedded in this essay.